Chemaclass/chemaclass.com/content/blog/2021-08-01-test-driven-development.md

 +++
-title = "Test-Driven (Development)" description = "What is challenging about it?" draft = false
+title = "Test-Driven (Development)" description = "The complexity here is not about writing tests itself, but the habits that we have to change to create software that is easy to be tested." draft = false
 [taxonomies]
 tags = [ "tdd", "testing", "software" ]
 [extra]
-static_thumbnail = "/images/blog/2021-08-01/cover.jpg"
+subtitle = "What is challenging about it?" static_thumbnail = "/images/blog/2021-08-01/cover.jpg"
 +++